-In the age of microchips and personal computers, air logic can still provide an effective, efficient, and inexpensive means of control for certain pneumatic machines.
+In the age digital electronics, air logic can still provide an effective, efficient, and inexpensive means of control for certain pneumatic machines.

 This file type includes high resolution graphics and schematics when applicable.